nuneskris/nuneskris.github.io/_portfolio/2-2-1CompareArchitectures.md

 | Governance | Strong |Requires additional tools | Strong |

 # Conclusion
-Data Warehouse: Best for structured data and traditional business intelligence and reporting with high performance and strong data governance.
+Data Warehsourses Best for structured data and traditional business intelligence and reporting with high performance and strong data governance.
 Data Lake: Ideal for storing vast amounts of raw data in various formats, supporting big data analytics, data exploration, and machine learning.
 Data Lakehouse: Combines the strengths of both data warehouses and data lakes, providing a unified platform for diverse data types and analytics workloads, supporting advanced data management and high-performance queries.